itisCuneoINF5/TPSIT/README.md

 In this rep  we will share all our beautiful code

  1. Implementazione della funzione split(in main.c)
- 2. Implementazione di un semplice toolkit
+ 2. Implementazione di un semplice toolkit(non completamente funzionante)